backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 	- If we want to refer sensitive inputs in outputs then we have to use [[Terraform - Variables#Sensitive Outputs | Sensitive Outputs]]
 - Marking variables as sensitive is not sufficient to secure them since they are stored in plain text in the local state file.
 	- Terraform Cloud encrypts all variable values before storing them.
-- The Terraform `console` command opens an interactive console that we can use to evaluate expressions in the context of your configuration.
+- The Terraform `console` command opens an interactive console that we can use to evaluate expressions in the context of our configuration.
 	- This can be very useful when working with and *troubleshooting variable definitions*.

 > [!caution] The `terraform console` command loads our Terraform configuration only when it starts.
 In case we make *changes to variables* we have to *exit and restart the console* to pick up the most recent changes.